rpnlatex v1.4.2

 • | or Enter Stack N matrices (or other aligned structures) on top of each other (default 2).
 All must have the same number of columns.
 This is the main way to build matrices from individual rows.

-• h Stack N matrices side by side (default 2).
+• h Stack N matrices horizontally (default 2).
 All must have the same number of rows.

 Row and Column Separators: These commands place separator lines between rows or columns of a matrix.
 If lines are already there they will be removed instead.
 A prefix argument may be used to specify which row or column the separator is to be placed after, otherwise the first row or column will be used.
 A * prefix argument will apply separator lines to all rows or columns at once.